Host Family Volunteer Information

 What is Orientation & Re-Orientation?

-Before travelling to stay with their Host Families, all participants fly to Ottawa and gather as a group in an outdoor camp setting for six days of Orientation.
+Before traveling to stay with their Host Families, all participants fly to Ottawa and gather as a group in an outdoor camp setting for six days of Orientation.
 This is a fun and busy time for staff and Participants.
 Participants arrive excited and nervous about the experience ahead.
 Throughout the six days, the Participants build friendships, develop new skills, and learn about strategies for coping with the challenges they may face while living away from home for the first time.

-Facilitators guide participants through sessions on goal-setting, culture and adaptation, job preparation, problem-solving and conflict resolution, basic first aid, swim-to-survive training, communication and leadership, and health and safety.
+Facilitators guide participants through sessions on goal-setting, culture and adaptation, job preparation, problem-solving, and conflict resolution, basic first aid, swim-to-survive training, communication and leadership, and health and safety.
 Participants also have the opportunity to do some fun activities in Ottawa.

 Similarly, at the end of the five-week placement with their Host Families, all participants travel back to Ottawa again for four days of Re-Orientation.
-Participants have the chance to debrief their summer experiences, reflect upon their personal growth, and share stories with each other.
+Participants have the chance to debrief their summer experiences, reflect upon their personal growth, and share stories.
 Facilitated sessions assist them in exploring how they can continue to develop their skills by getting involved in their home communities.
 Participants then fly home and continue their program involvement until the end of October with the completion of their fall assignments.

 What are the impacts of Northern Youth Abroad?